mezpahlan/mezpahlan.github.io/content/blog/2010/09/15/quick-poem/index.md

 categories = ["personal"]
 date = "2010-09-15T22:35:00Z"
 disqus_identifier = "0265fc4a-76f4-44f9-abdb-b0ad3de54f61"
-tags = ["poem"]
+tags = ["fun"]
 title = "A quick poem"

 +++

 Really quick now:

 I was chatting to my friend over the email communicator and I typed out this poem whilst sitting on the tube.
 Looking back I think it is kinda cool.

 >Oddly shaped electrical thing,
 >With all the wires 'n cables you bring.